 - Learn about your family’s health history.
 It may be awkward but talk to your grandmother about her breasts but genetics matter.
 Although we can’t alter genetics we can be proactive and take action.
 Science is wonderful and we have genetic testing that may be appropriate for SOME women who have a strong family history.

-- Get yearly mammograms starting at age 40-50.
+- Get yearly mammograms or thermography starting at age 40-50.
 The reason there is a range of ages is because there is some disagreement among the medical authorities as to when screening mammograms should begin for most women.
 I am a fan of age 40 especially if there is a family history of breast cancer but you should discuss this with your doctor to decide what is best for you.

 - Get to know your breasts.
 When I was in medical school and in residency there was a movement on teaching women to do monthly self breast exams.
 That has since fallen out of favor due to lack of evidence that it saves lives.
 However, I am old school and I do think you should know what your own breasts feel like.
 That way if something feels different or wrong you will know and can get it checked out by a health care professional.